Irreversible entropy production, from quantum to classical: Entropy production in quantum processes

 It is important to clarify the meaning of Eq.~(\ref{Qgen_strict_energy_conservation}).
 Its key implication is that all energy that leaves the system enters the environment and vice-versa (nothing stays ``trapped'' in the interaction); viz.,

 This kind of condition is seldom met in practice\footnote{Unitaries of the form~(\ref{Qgen_strict_energy_conservation}) can be generated by resonant-type interactions.
 For instance, if $S$ and $E$ are qubits with $H_{i} = \Omega_{i}\sigma_i^{z}/2$ (here $i = S,E$) and if the interaction is generated by a potential $V = g( \sigma_S^+ \sigma_E^- + \sigma_S^- \sigma_E^+$), then the unitary will be energy conserving only when $\Omega_E = \Omega_S$. } and should thus be viewed as an idealized scenario where drawing thermodynamic conclusions is much easier.
-Despite this apparent artificiality, Eq.~\eqref{Qgen_strict_energy_conservation} is actually incredibly similar to the \emph{weak-coupling approximation} present in the vast majority of open quantum system studies.
-Weak coupling assumes the interaction energy is small.
+Despite this apparent artificiality, Eq.~\eqref{Qgen_strict_energy_conservation} is actually incredibly similar to the \emph{weak-coupling approximation} present in the vast majority of open quantum system studies {(a discussion on how violations of this condition affect thermodynamics of strongly coupled systems can be found in~\cite{Hilt2011}). } Weak coupling assumes the interaction energy is small.
 Eq.~\eqref{Qgen_strict_energy_conservation} assumes the interaction can be arbitrarily large, but nothing stays trapped in it.
 To a great extent, this is essentially the same thing.
 The big difference is that weak coupling is imposed as an approximation, whereas Eq.~(\ref{Qgen_strict_energy_conservation}) is postulated \emph{a priori}.

 Comparing Eq.~(\ref{Qgen_strict_DeltaH}) with Eq.~(\ref{Qgen_first_law}) also shows that in a thermal operation there is no work involved, $W = 0$.
 Indeed, Eq.~(\ref{Qgen_sigma_thermal_op}) can also be rewritten in terms of the non-equilibrium free energy~\eqref{Qgen_non_eq_F}, as